 - FREN 132 or FREN 102.
 You may be able to take this paper without the prerequisite if you can demonstrate the required ability.
 Use the special permission process to apply to do this; please proceed through the application process to reach the window for Special Permission.
+Please list any qualifications you have gained e.g. NCEA, and years studied, as well as a note of any other exposure to this language.
 This request together with any documentation you provide or request for the transfer of credit(s) will then be submitted for approval.

 - FREN 111 or FREN 211 or FREN 333 or any other more advanced French language paper